Jack Bodie, DDS | Biomimetic & Dental FAQs

 - Developmental abnormalities

-When you have an oral injury, they are painful and you might not know what to do next.
-The truth is, you should get to the dentist as soon as possible.
+When you have a painful oral injury, you might not know what to do next.
+You should get to the dentist as soon as possible.

 - Rinse, don’t scrub, the tooth to remove any debris.

-- Place the tooth in your mouth between the cheek and gum or under your tongue
+- Place the tooth in your mouth between the cheek and gum or under your tongue.

 - Never attempt to replace it in the socket, as you could cause more problems.

 - See your dentist immediately!
 Successful re-implantation is only possible if treatment happens quickly.

 - If you can’t use the mouth preservation method, wrap the tooth in a clean cloth or gauze and immerse it in milk.

 These simple tips can prevent you from losing your tooth altogether!
 Contact our office immediately for emergency dental care.

 For children, teens, and adults, a regular checkup should take place at least once every six months.
 Patients who have a greater risk of oral cancer or gum disease should see the dentist more than twice per year.
 A doctor will help you decide how often to visit based on your oral health.

-Dental Care Questions
+At-Home Dental Care FAQs

 How often should I change my toothbrush?

-What’s the best way to care for my teeth in-between visits to the dentist?
+What’s the best way to care for my teeth in between visits to the dentist?

 - Brush your teeth at least two times every day, and floss at least once!

 - Use toothpaste with fluoride and ask your dentist for a fluoride rinse if needed.

 - Avoid sugary foods, if at all possible.
 High-sugar foods are directly related to cavities and plaque build-up on your teeth.

 - Stop smoking, as tobacco can not only stain your teeth but cause gum disease, which can lead to oral cancer.

 - Brush your tongue as often as possible.
 This removes food particles and reduces the amount of plaque-causing bacteria.
 It also keeps your breath fresh.

 There are multiple ways to prevent cavities, the first of which is to spend at least three minutes per day brushing your teeth.
-It takes at least that long to get rid of bacteria that is living on your teeth and can destroy your enamel.
+It takes that long to get rid of bacteria that is living on your teeth and can destroy your enamel.
 Next, be sure not to brush too hard.
 It takes just a little bit of pressure to remove bacteria and plaque from your teeth.
 After that, be sure to floss at least once a day.
 Flossing is the only way to remove bacteria from between your teeth.